 - Traumatic brain injury

 - History of sexual abuse, in general, has been associated with a paraphilic disorder

 - Substance abuse

 - Presence of other or more than one paraphilia, especially exhibitionism and frotteurism

-Frotteurism and frotteuristic disorder is poorly understood due to its lack of reporting.
+Frotteurism is poorly understood due to its lack of reporting.
 Some limited research suggests that this behavior has more often been reported in young, adolescent males between 15 and 25 years.
-In one case, it has been reported with a twelve years old boy.
+One case illustrates the disorder in the setting of a twelve-year-old boy.
 The exact prevalence is unknown, but a wide prevalence range between 9% to 35% has been reported.
 Female frottuers are rare.
 Target victims are mostly female, mostly younger though some studies have suggested older age women.

 History and Physical